-There isn't enough information available to know if holly LEAVES are safe for use.
+There isn't enough reliable information available to know if holly LEAVES are safe to eat.
 The leaves can cause side effects such as diarrhea, nausea, vomiting, and stomach and intestinal problems.
 Swallowing holly leaf spines may tear or puncture the inside of the mouth and other parts of the digestive tract.

 Dehydration: In addition to being poisonous, holly berries can make dehydration worse because they cause vomiting and diarrhea.